Pavansomisetty21/Transforming-Webpages-into-Knowledge-Advanced-NLP-Insights-with-LLMs-and-LangChain-/README.md

 # Transforming-Webpages-into-Knowledge-Advanced-NLP-Insights-with-LLMs-and-LangChain-
-In this Project We perform NLP tasks like QA Pair Generation, Question Answering, Text Summarization and  Data Extraction from webpages using Large Language Models (Like Gemini ) and Langchain
+In this We perform NLP tasks like QA Pair Generation, Question Answering, Text Summarization and  Data Extraction on the webpages using Large Language Models (Like Gemini ) and Langchain
 Certainly!
 Let's dive deeper into `ChatGoogleGenerativeAI` to understand its role and functionality in more detail:

 ### 1. Purpose and Functionality